MartinPyka/financial_life/README.md

 A framework for analysing financial products in personalized contexts

 # Description
 financial-life is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
-These simulations facilitate a deeper and more holistic understanding of financial plans and a better comparison of financial products in personalized contexts.
+These simulations allow a deeper understanding of financial plans and a better comparison of financial products (in particular loan conditions) for personal circumstances.

+financial_life was designed with the idea in mind that any line of code should contribute to the description of the problem you want to model.
+In spreadsheets you would deal with a lot of auxiliary tables to accurately calculate the course of a loan influenced by incoming payments and generated interests.
+In financial_life you just create your loan account with the given interests rate and you define the regular payments going into this loan account.
+That's it.
+Changes in the model and the exploration of different parameters within this model are therefore way easier to accomplish than in a spreadsheet-based simulation.

 # Usage
 Say you want to model an account with regular income and payments to a loan